 - Total strikeouts by Diamondbacks pitchers in a game

-But prop bets are not necessarily always going to relate to whether something happens during play.
-For the Super Bowl, sportsbooks will often carry a selection of prop bets related to things off the field like the length of the National Anthem, the result of the coin flip, who will win MVP, etc.
+While these types of prop bets are the most common, not all of them are necessarily going to relate to whether something happens during play.
+The Super Bowl is the best example of this.
+Sportsbooks will often carry a wide selection of prop bets related to things off the field such as the length of the National Anthem, the result of the coin flip, what color Gatorade will be dumped on the winning coach, and more.

-What Type Of Prop Bets Are Accepted In Arizona
+What Type Of Prop Bets Are Allowed In Arizona

 The following types of prop bets are legal in Arizona: exotic events, Super Bowl, player and game props for professional leagues.